citp/privacy-policy-historical/m/ma/mat/matchesfashion.com.md

 We process personal data for purchases, payments, customer support and fulfilment to enable us to perform our contract with you; where your contact details and transactional information are processed.

-We process personal data relating to your interaction (transactions, site visits, app usage) with MATCHESFASHION.COM to enable us to personalise your experience with MATCHESFASHION.COM.
+We process personal data relating to your interaction (transactions, site visits, app usage) with MATCHESFASHION to enable us to personalise your experience with MATCHESFASHION.
 This processing constitutes profiling under the GDPR and we process your personal data in this way as it is in our legitimate interest to offer you a personalised experience on our sites and to provide you with personalised advertising and marketing.

 We retain your personal information as long as it is necessary and relevant for our operations.
 In addition, we may retain personal information from closed accounts to comply with legal requirements, prevent fraud and resolve disputes.
 Where a legal requirement obliges the retention of personal data for a specific minimum period, we will retain data for at least that period.
 When we determine the maximum retention duration of any personal data we hold we do so with regard to our legitimate interests to retain data, our obligation under the GDPR to minimise data we hold with what we do hold as personal data being kept proportionate; the nature, and sensitivity of the personal data and the potential risk of harm from unauthorised use or disclosure of your personal data.